The Kitchen Sink

 Consistency leads to improvement.
 Everyone slips and falls (and slips and falls again).
 Changing habits takes time and practice.
 Practice.
 Repeat.
 Be patient with yourself.

 Had I known all of this when I was younger, I wouldn’t have spent precious years of my life in a haze of self-doubt and guilt, not knowing if I would ever be able to “pull myself together.”
-I want to be the guide for you that I wish I’d had by my side when I was struggling.
+I hope I can be the guide for you that I wish I’d had by my side when I was struggling.

-I want to be the guide for you that I wish I’d had by my side when I was struggling.
+I hope I can be the guide for you that I wish I’d had by my side when I was struggling.

 I know a little bit about transformation and change.

 Prior to becoming a Health Coach, I earned a Juris Doctor from the Universite Pantheon-Assas, in Paris, France.
 After a stint as an attorney, I started yearning for something with more pizazz, and went to work in the glamorous hallways of Conde Nast Publications in Germany as a Bookings Director, which I did for nearly a decade.
-When I came to New York with my husband, we founded Hoeffgen Studios Inc, where I am a casting director.
+When I came to New York with my husband, we founded Hoeffgen Studios Inc, where I was a casting director prior to becoming a full time health coach.
 For the past 11 years, I’ve called Brooklyn, where I live with my husband and 8-year-old daughter, my home.

-I am a graduate of the Institute for Integrative Nutrition (IIN) and am currently pursuing certifications from the Institute for Nutritional Endocrinology and the Holistic Nutrition Lab.
+I am a graduate of the Institute for Integrative Nutrition (IIN) and am currently pursuing my certification from the Institute for Nutritional Endocrinology and studying the Full Body Systems at the Holistic Nutrition Lab.

 In my free time, you’ll find me in the kitchen cooking up new and old recipes, reading (a lot), honing my pilates, swimming in ponds, and hanging out with family and friends, sharing yummy nourishing meals and lively conversations.
 I am grateful for what life has become for me.